Getting your Trinity Audio player ready... |

 Answer: 11, 20, 27, 32, 35, or 36

-Remember that sometimes there are multiple correct answers to a grid-in question.
-You need to bubble only one of them into the grid to get the question correct.
+Remember that sometimes there are multiple correct answers to an SPR question.
+You need to enter only 1 of them into the grid to get the question correct.

 Let’s try another question.